Sea Shepherd X CICI: Defending turtles in the Conflict Islands

 "Without the support from Sea Shepherd, here at CICI, our anti-poaching and turtle protection program would not have gone ahead for the 2020 – 2021 nesting season.
 Thanks to this support, we were able to protect thousands of hatchlings and release them into the wild, and hundreds of nesting female turtles were protected from poaching from the islands in Papua New Guinea."- Hayley Versace, CICI Project Coordinator & Marine Biologist

-This year, our collaboration has expanded, getting more local rangers on the ground protecting these precious turtles.
+This year, our collaboration expanded, getting more local rangers on the ground protecting these precious turtles.

 Our 2021/22 program

-Sea Shepherd x CICI's turtle conservation collaboration is focused on monitoring and protecting marine turtle populations of the Conflict Islands atoll from human-made threats.
+This season, Sea Shepherd x CICI's turtle conservation collaboration was focused on monitoring and protecting marine turtle populations of the Conflict Islands atoll from human-made threats.

-Thanks to the generosity of incredible Sea Shepherd supporters, this year, we have been able to fund an additional nine trainee rangers from the local community who will be on the ground, implementing this program and defending precious turtle populations.
+Thanks to the generosity of incredible Sea Shepherd supporters, we were able to fund an additional ten trainee rangers from the local community who were on the ground, implementing the program and defending precious turtle populations.

 “Today, more than ever, collaboration, partnerships and working with like-minded organisations and passionate people will be the key to saving our ocean and its inhabitants.
 At Sea Shepherd Australia, we are committed to actively working alongside organisations and individuals who, every day, make significant contributions to the protection of our ocean and the conservation of our planet.”- Jeff Hansen, Sea Shepherd Australia Managing Director